 As the name implies, cream cheese is made with cream, not milk.
-So, it didn’t really help use up milk but it was neat that I could make our own with so little effort.
-But, I tend to go in spurts with recipes – making them for awhile and then moving on.
-That is what happened with Cream Cheese, I don’t have too many recipes which call for it and I sorta, well, just moved on.
+So, it didn’t really help use up milk but, it was neat that I could make our own with so little effort.

-In sharing many of my soft cheeses with you, I was reminded of Cream Cheese and especially when a son had a birthday.
-It is our family tradition that the birthday person chooses the menu for the birthday party.
-When our son, who was turning 11 years old, picked a dish containing cream cheese, I knew it was destiny and made my own!
+Besides just working my way through cheese recipes, I needed some for a recipe.
+It is our family tradition on birthdays, that the birthday person chooses the menu for the party.
+When our son, who was turning 11 years old, picked a dish containing cream cheese, I decided it was time to learn how to make cream cheese!

 As I said earlier, this recipe is the same for marscapone found in many books.
 For me, it consistently yields better with more consistent results than other cream cheese recipes.
 Plus, it even works with ultra-pasteurized cream – I know because I accidentally purchased it once and tried it anyway!